Prešporok · the coronation city

 City outskirts

-A line of disused bunkers built to defend against Nazi invasion lies hidden on the city outskirts.
-An eerie reminder of history.
+A line of disused interwar bunkers, built to defend the borderland, lies hidden along the city outskirts near the river.
+An eerie, atmospheric reminder of the region’s turbulent history.

 Tip: Some bunkers can be explored - bring a flashlight.